 Barcelona is one of those famous cities that nearly everyone has on their “must see” list.
 And it really is awesome.
 I’ve been to Barcelona a few times now and every time I go I seem to find another part of the city to explore.

-There is so much to do in Barcelona that planning your time can feel a little overwhelming and some of the main sights are quite far from each other.
+There is so many fun things to do in Barcelona that planning your time can feel a little overwhelming and some of the main sights are quite far from each other.

 I have put together my perfect 2-day itinerary for visiting Barcelona.
 Covering all the main sights within the time-frame of a weekend break.
 It’s perfect for first-time visitors or anyone who feels a little daunted by all the city has to offer.
 Yes, it will be a pretty jam-packed tour but I promise the route will be easy to follow.